1-877-443-0101

 This policy will not provide coverage, provide services, or pay claims for expenses incurred directly or indirectly as a result of:

-Any pre-existing medical condition unless it was stable in the 120 days immediately before the effective date.
+Any pre-existing medical condition unless it was STABLE in the 120 days immediately before the effective date

-Any pre-existing medical condition.
+Any pre-existing condition

-c) If you are 80 years of age on the application date :
+If at the time of application, you are 80 years of age or over

-Any pre-existing medical condition.
+Any pre-existing condition

-Stable means a medical condition that is considered stable when all of the following statements are true:
+STABLE means a medical condition that is considered stable when all of the following statements are true:

 1. There has not been any new treatment prescribed or recommended, or change(s) to existing treatment (including a stoppage in treatment); and